iifl-logo

 In collaboration with the Adjutant Generals Branch of the Indian Army, through the Army Welfare CSR Fund, support has been given to the detection, diagnosis and treatment of birth defects and developmental delays among children of the armed forces.
 These early intervention centres (EICs) are supported in Pune, Secunderabad, Jammu, Jalandhar, Kolkata, and Jaipur.

-Memorial Centres Homi Bhabha Cancer Hospital and Research Centre (HBCHRC), in Chandigarh, procurement of surgical navigation system was ensured, which would further assist in the treatment of cancers by offering precision and accuracy for the surgeries.
+Through Tata Memorial Centre-Advanced Centre for Treatment, Research and Education in Cancer (ACTREC), in Navi Mumbai, focused support was provided to optimise the treatment given to children and other cancer patients, by improving the diagnostic capabilities of the institution.
+With Tata Memorial Centres Homi Bhabha Cancer Hospital and Research Centre (HBCHRC), in Chandigarh, procurement of surgical navigation system was ensured, which would further assist in the treatment of cancers by offering precision and accuracy for the surgeries.

 Need-based Livelihood Opportunities and Rural Development

-Through a multidisciplinary strategy, the projects facilitated women empowerment, climate-resilient agriculture, improvement of education facilities in rural parts of the country, skill-building and micro-entrepreneurship.
+The Company, in collaboration with NGOs such as The Energy and Resources Institute, Tata Institute of Social Sciences and Swades Foundation, extended support to the tribal and rural communities in Jharkhand and Maharashtra.
+Through a multidisciplinary strategy, the projects facilitated empowerment of women, promotion of climate-resilient agriculture, improvement of education facilities in rural parts of the country, skill-building and micro-entrepreneurship.
 Initiatives were also taken to address prominent issues such as access to safe drinking water, healthcare facilities and government schemes and basic sanitation facilities.

 Supporting Education